 The life span of the copperhead is around 18 years.

-Globally, copperheads are a species of least concern, but they are listed as endangered in the state of Massachusetts.
+Globally, copperheads are a species of least concern, but they are listed as endangered in the state of Massachusetts and as a species of special concern in New Jersey.

 - Reduce, reuse and recycle — in that order!
 Cut back on single-use goods, and find creative ways to reuse products at the end of their life cycle.
 Choose recycling over trash when possible.